Everett Alvarez High School: History

 When the school opened in 1995, the student body contained only freshmen and sophomores.
 The first class to graduate was in 1998, and the first class to graduate attending all four years of high school was the class of 1999.
 Today, 1800+ students attend grades 9-12th.
 The school has a multitude of programs: NJROTC, the International Agribusiness Academy, which prepares students for the working world and with interests in the world of agriculture, the Digital Media Arts Academy, a set of classes that helps explore the creativity and the blooming technology aspects of art, and the Link Crew Program, which specializes in welcoming incoming freshmen in a new environment.
 Along with that, the Leadership class at Alvarez plans dances and other activities including: homecoming, the back to school mixer, prom, academic excellence breakfast, and powderpuff.
-The school is the only one in Northern California to have a Lou Gehrig’s Disease awareness program, the End ALS team, be nationally recognized by the Tokyo ALS Foundation for their student organized ALS Color Run.
+The school is the only one in Northern California to have a Lou Gehrig Disease awareness program, the End ALS team, be nationally recognized by the Tokyo ALS Foundation for their student organized ALS Color Run.
 The school’s Interact service club is also recognized statewide for their remarkable efforts boasting the 2018 Regional Philanthropy Award and the 2017 Presidential Rotaract Citation.
 The club raised over $18,000 for the Wendy Baker Memorial Fund in 2018 alone.